smandy/pyfix/README.md

   Session config is based on yaml but the config objects can be created directly in python if preferred.

-- pyglet

-  Required by one of the gui examples.

 - wxPython

   Required for the tabular message viewer application.